Nina Persson: Personal life

 On 16 June 2001, Persson married American songwriter and author Nathan Larson.

-Persson was diagnosed with cervical cancer in 2009, and underwent surgical treatment.
+Persson was diagnosed with cervical cancer, which was in remission as of 2013.

-After three attempts at in vitro fertilization, their son Nils was born on 30 September 2010.
+After three attempts at in vitro fertilization, their son was born on 30 September 2010.
 For several years the family resided in Harlem, New York City, but in 2015 they decided to relocate to Malmö, the former base of the Cardigans.
-In an interview with Swedish daily Dagens Nyheter in March 2018, Persson talked about her expatriate years, the return to Sweden and pointed out that the return to her native country was family business and did not reflect any wish to reboot her old band.
+In an interview with Swedish daily Dagens Nyheter in March 2018, Persson talked about her expatriate years and the return to Sweden.
+She pointed out that the return to her native country was family business and did not reflect any wish to reboot her old band.